Maxiviper117/RealityCapture-to-Postshot/README.md

 - `--images_dir`: The path to the folder containing the undistorted images.
 (The folder selected in the previous step for the undistorted images)
 - `--working_dir`: The path to the folder containing the `.out` and `.lst` files.
 (The folder selected in the first step)
 - `--output_dir`: The path to the folder where the script will output the Colmap workspace.
-(Optional - defualts to a folder named `colmap-workspace` in the working directory)
+(Optional - defaults to a folder named `colmap-workspace` in the working directory)

 **Note:** The script expects `colmap.exe` to be exposed on your computer's PATH.